 Sounds simple, but brushing your for 1-2 minutes each day helps stimulate your scalp, and ease your hair follicles to produce more hair.
 Be careful to only brush wet hair with an afro or wide tooth comb, and gently, as wet hair tends to be more weaker and can snap easily.

-Not only is protein good for your body, but it’s also great for your hair!
-Protein foods contain material building elements that help boost your locks to grow long and strong.
+Not only is protein and healthy fats good for your body, but it’s also great for your hair!
+Protein and foods high in healthy fats contain material building elements that help boost your locks to grow long and strong.
 Plus your body will be saying “thank you”.

 After applying a good deep conditioner to your ends, not your scalp, rinse your hair with as cold as possible water.
 A cooler water temperature helps to lock in the moisture and seal ends for prevention of them splitting.